 Read in: 4 minutes

 Favorite quote from the author:

-A few months ago my friend Patrik reminded me of this book, by writing about a concept from it.
+A few months ago my friend Patrik reminded me of Buddha’s Brain, by writing about a concept from it.
 While I’m not necessarily a mindfulness skeptic (I’m convinced it works, I’ve experienced it myself), meditating isn’t really my thing.
 Luckily, this book shares many ways to become more mindful, not just one.